-- An ability to recognise the differences between right

-Evidence of SMSC will be collected and audited from: and wrong and their readiness to apply this understanding in their own lives. - Understanding the consequences of actions. - Having an interest in investigating, and offering reasoned views about moral and ethical issues.
+- •An ability to recognise the differences between right and wrong and their readiness to apply this understanding in their own lives. - Understanding the consequences of actions. - Having an interest in investigating and offering reasoned views about moral and ethical issues.

-Developing Social Awareness within the Academy
+Developing Social Awareness within the Academy through:

-Different use of a range of social skills in differstudents from different; religious, ethnic and socioence contexts, including working and socialising with Spirtual, Moral, Social and Cultural (SMSC) across students from different; religious, ethnic and socioeconomic backgrounds.
+• Different use of a range of social skills in difference contexts, including working and socialising with students from different; religious, ethnic and social contexts, including working and socialising with students from different; religious, ethnic and socio- economic backgrounds.

-- A willingness to participate in a variety of social settings cooperating well with others and being able to resolves conflicts effectively. - An interest in and understanding of the way communities and societies function at a variety of levels.
+- •A willingness to participate in a variety of social settings cooperating well with others and being able to resolves conflicts effectively. - •An interest in and understanding of the way communities and societies function at a variety of levels.